icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/web-archiving/browsertrix.md

     create-login-profile --url "https://www.icaew.com/"
 ```

-Profile Creation Steps:
+**Profile Creation Steps:**

-1. Open Chrome and navigate to [http://localhost:9223/](http://localhost:9223/)
+1. **Open Chrome** and navigate to [http://localhost:9223/](http://localhost:9223/)

-2. Configure browser settings:
+2. **Configure browser settings:**
    - Click "Allow all cookies"
    - Disable Brave shields

-3. Verification:
+3. **Verification:**
    - Navigate to a page with StreamAMG video player
    - Verify that the video element loads correctly

-4. Finalize:
+4. **Finalize:**
    - Click "Create Profile"

-The crawl-config is the same, with the exception of the collection name.
+> **Note:** The crawl-config is the same as the logged-in crawl, with the exception of the collection name.

 ## ICAEW.com patch crawl {#icaewcom-patch-crawl}

-This crawl config will only crawl the URLs from the seedFile.txt + 1 hop (to pickup things such as links to PDFs etc.) but will not discover/crawl the entire site like the full ICAEW.com crawls.
-For information on crawl scope configuration, see the [Crawl Scope documentation](https://crawler.docs.browsertrix.com/user-guide/crawl-scope/):
+> **Tip:** This crawl config will only crawl the URLs from the seedFile.txt + 1 hop (to pickup things such as links to PDFs etc.) but will not discover/crawl the entire site like the full ICAEW.com crawls.
+For information on crawl scope configuration, see the [Crawl Scope documentation](https://crawler.docs.browsertrix.com/user-guide/crawl-scope/).

 ```yaml
 # For additional configuration options, see https://crawler.docs.browsertrix.com/user-guide/yaml-crawl-config/